 This extension is free to install into Google Chrome on any computer.
 And now that Microsoft Edge is built on Chromium, it should install in that browser, as well.
 Get it free here.

 Wondering if that volunteer plant in your garden is a weed or not?
 Curious about that gorgeous tree at the park?
+Need to know if you’re looking at some Virginia Creeper or Poison Sumac?
 I know there’s some of you who won’t rest until you know the exact name of the mystery plant you’ve just spotted.
-And while it’s so easy to jump on social media to ask, it’s often easier and quicker to use better tools.
+And while it’s so easy to jump on social media to ask, it’s often easier and quicker to use free apps for identifying plants.

 The Wayback Machine is crawling the internet, constantly, like Google and other search engines.
 But this creation backs up archival copies of websites as it crawls.
 And you may use it yourself, to see what a website looked like at some time in the past.